Cargill Gilston Knott: Career in Japan

 Japan's Ministry of Public Works was founded in October 1871 with 11 departments, one of which was an engineering college.
 College head Yamao Yōzō invited British scientists William Rankine and Lord Kelvin to send British instructors.
 Six came, including geologist John Milne and physicist James Alfred Ewing, who became professors at the college, which became part of Tokyo Imperial University.

-Ewing returned to Scotland in 1883 and the University rector asked Lord Kelvin to recommend a successor.
+Ewing returned to Scotland in 1883 and the university rector asked Lord Kelvin to recommend a successor.
 Kelvin recommended Knott, which was supported by Ewing.
 Thus, Knott replaced Ewing as Professor of Physics and Engineering at Tokyo Imperial University.
 For the next nine years, he worked closely with Milne, Gray, and the Japanese seismologist Fusakichi Omori in establishing a network of recording seismometers across the Empire of Japan.
 Knott also taught courses in mathematics, acoustics, and electromagnetism at the Tokyo Imperial University.

 Knott also undertook the first geomagnetic survey of Japan, assisted by Japanese geophysicist Tanakadate Aikitsu, from which was developed the first earthquake hazard map of Japan.
 Knott's key contribution was his background in mathematics and data analysis.
 One of his innovations was to apply the technique of Fourier analysis to the occurrence of earthquakes.
 Two chapters in his 1908 book The Physics of Earthquake Phenomena were devoted to this subject, which Knott hoped would enable him to deduce the probability of when future earthquakes would occur.

-Cargil Knott married Mary Dixon in 1885, becoming the brother-in-law of the literary scholar James Main Dixon.
+Knott married Mary Dixon in 1885, becoming the brother-in-law of the literary scholar James Main Dixon.

 On the conclusion of his stay in Japan in 1891, he was awarded the Order of the Rising Sun by Emperor Meiji.